3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Experiments

-As a structured 3D representation and a serialized representation, the number of primitives $N$ and the resolution of each primitive $a$ are two critical factors for the efficiency-quality tradeoff in \representationname.
+\textbf{Number and Resolution of Primitives.} As a structured and serialized 3D representation, the number of primitives and the resolution of each primitive are two critical factors for the efficiency-quality tradeoff in \representationname.
 More and larger primitives often lead to better approximation quality.
-However, it results in a longer sequence length and deeper feature dimensions, causing inefficient long-context attention computation and training difficulty of the diffusion model.
+However, it results in a longer set length and deeper feature dimensions, causing inefficient long-context attention computation and training difficulty of the diffusion model.
 Therefore, we explore the impact of the number and resolution of primitives on different parameter budgets.
 We evaluate the PSNR of SDF, albedo, and material values given 500k points sampled near the surface.
-As shown in Table~\ref{tab:prim-abl}, given a fixed parameter count, a longer sequence of primitives appears to have a better approximation of SDF, texture, and material.
-Moreover, increasing the resolution of each primitive can reduce the approximation error.
-However, its benefit is marginal as the number of primitives is enough.
-The visualization in Figure~\ref{fig:prim-abl} also confirms this observation.
-The alternative with $(N=64, a=32)$ produces poor geometry even with more parameter count since larger local primitives have higher chances to waste parameters in empty space.
-Furthermore, a longer sequence will increase the GFlops of DiT which also leads to better generation quality (Table~\ref{tab:scaling}).
-Therefore, we tend to use a longer sequence of primitives with a relatively small local resolution.
-Note that, the compression rate of our VAE (Sec.~\ref{sec:vae}) also influences the hyperparameter of \representationname, which we will investigate in the next section.
+As shown in Table~\ref{tab:prim-abl} and Figure~\ref{fig:prim-abl}, given a fixed parameter count, a larger set with compact primitives lead to better approximations.
+Furthermore, a longer sequence will increase the GFlops of DiT which also leads to better generation quality shown in the supplementary.
+Therefore, we use a large set of primitives with a relatively small local resolution.